-Usually, no tests are needed to diagnose canker sores, as doctors can identify them based on medicalhistory and physical exam alone.
+Usually, no tests are needed to diagnose canker sores.

-If your child gets canker sores a lot or they're severe, the doctor may want to do tests to look for possible nutritional deficiencies (which can be corrected with dietary changes or prescription vitamin supplements), immune system deficiencies, and food or other allergies.
+If your child gets canker sores a lot or they're severe, the doctor may want to do tests to look for possible nutrition problems (which can be corrected with dietary changes or prescription vitamin supplements), immune system problems, and food or other allergies.

 How Are Canker Sores Treated?

 If a sore doesn't get better after a few weeks or sores keeps coming back, see a doctor or dentist.
-He or she may prescribe a topical medicine, special mouthwash, or home remedy to help heal the sores.
+They may prescribe a topical medicine, special mouthwash, or home remedy to help heal the sores.